List of VeggieTales characters: Mr. Lunt

 Mr. Lunt (introduced 1995) is a yellow decorative gourd with a Hispanic accent who grew up in New Jersey.
-He is often the source of off-beat humor and doesn't shy away from being argumentative at times.
+He is often the source of off-beat humor but doesn't shy away from being argumentative at times.
 His notable features include his brown pencil thin mustache and his lack of any eyes, which forces him to use the brim of his panama hat or eyebrow wrinkles for expression.
 He originally had a gold tooth, but it was removed in later episodes.
 Mr. Lunt first appears in "Rack, Shack & Benny" as Mr. Nezzer's assistant and sidekick.
 The pair were typically seen as the series' "bad guys" in early VeggieTales episodes, usually being redeemed by the episode's end.
 Mr. Lunt has also appeared as an individual antagonist, such as playing Haman in "Esther... the Girl Who Became Queen" and Otis the Elevated in "Duke and the Great Pie War".
 He also prominently appears as one of the Pirates Who Don't Do Anything and as the leader of the Veggie boy band, Boyz in the Sink.
 In addition to his Boyz songs, Mr. Lunt has starred in two of his own Silly Songs, "His Cheeseburger" and "Donuts for Benny".
 He also got a superhero alter-ego in the "LarryBoy" episodes as a quick caped-crusader named S-Cape, who is a member of the League of Incredible Vegetables.

 In VeggieTales in the House and VeggieTales in the City, Mr. Lunt appears less often in quick cameo appearances.
 He was shown to have various jobs, such as a delivery guy and as the owner of his own repair shop.
 Mr. Lunt's most notable appearance was in the episode "The Missing Jetpack" where he learns a lesson about telling the truth after lying to Junior about losing his jetpack.
 Mr. Lunt returned with a more prominent role in The VeggieTales Show, often contributing wild ideas and skits that usually end in disaster.
 Some of his contributions include taking on the role of Wink Gourdindale to host a game show called "Wheel of Bravery", selling a product called "Relationship Glue", and diving into a vat of eggnog.
 Mr. Lunt also reprises his role as S-Cape in the "LarryBoy" episodes.